pvinis/stevenhicks.me/blog/2020/01/2019-in-review.md

 - Running a marathon (or 50k) on trail.
 Five years ago I said "I can't imagine ever wanting to run more than 6 miles," but here I am ¯\\\_(ツ)\_/¯.
 I really want "ultrarunner" to become part of my identity.
 It will take way more structure - I'll need to follow a training plan more closely than I ever have to run that long.

 Aside from that, we'll see.
+I make no promises, other than that I shall do my best.